CyberRonin901/UrlShortner/README.md

 - **AOP usage**: An Aspect (`StatisticsAspect`) wraps controller methods to increment in-memory counters for total requests and successful redirects.
 - **Encoding approach**: Each database id is converted to a string and then encoded using a URL-safe Base64 variant without padding; this encoded id is used in the path segment of the short URL (no additional security layer is applied).
 - **Automatic docs**: Method-level docs were generated automatically by AI and inserted as Javadoc above methods in the codebase.
-API docs and this README were also generated automatically by AI.

 ---